 Selecting the Right Wood for Your Outdoor Pergola

 When you have decided that a pergola is the right option for your garden, the next big decision is what wood to choose.
 There are lots of different options in both hardwood and softwood categories that all bring different looks and benefits to the end result.
-Here are some of the most popular to help you decide.
+Here are some of the most popular to help you choose the best wood for your outdoor pergola.

 Pressure treated timber